credativ/plutono/docs/sources/administration/configuration.md

 Optional path to JSON key file associated with a Google service account to authenticate and authorize.
 If no value is provided it tries to use the [application default credentials](https://cloud.google.com/docs/authentication/production#finding_credentials_automatically).
 Service Account keys can be created and downloaded from https://console.developers.google.com/permissions/serviceaccounts.

 Service Account should have "Storage Object Writer" role.
 The access control model of the bucket needs to be "Set object-level and bucket-level permissions".
-Grafana itself will make the images public readable when signed urls are not enabled.
+Plutono itself will make the images public readable when signed urls are not enabled.

 ### bucket